Ready to dive into the Scion xB’s best and worst years?

 Scion xB Best, Neutral, and Worst Years

 When it comes to picking the cream of the crop (or avoiding the lemons) in the Scion xB lineup, we don’t just wing it.
-Our rankings are based on frigid, hard facts.
+Our rankings are based on firm, concrete facts.
 Here’s what we look at:

 - How reliable owners say their cars are (straight from the horse’s mouth)